Panelists of webinar:

 In Belarus, the existing structures are consistently developing, such as: public: Belarusian Currency and Fund Exchange, Belarusian Universal Commodity Exchange; private: department stores, brokerage houses, depository companies, etc. As there is no public trading in securities yet, the Polish-Belarusian IPO Center was established on the initiative of the Warsaw Stock Exchange, BGU Business Institute and the Polish-Belarusian Chamber of Commerce and Industry, which conducts educational activities for entrepreneurs and business environment institutions in the field of the securities market.
 The importance of educational activity cannot be overestimated in view of the future development directions of the capital market in Belarus.

-The text was compiled in Polish by: Kazimierz Zdunowski
+The text was compiled by: Kazimierz Zdunowski